-COLLEGE FEES AND CHARGES
+TUITION FEES AND CHARGES

 Emmaus College is committed to providing a quality education for young men and women in the Catholic tradition.
-The College has a reliance on parent(s) and guardian(s) to fulfil their financial obligations to enable the College to provide high quality teaching and learning experiences.
+The College has a reliance on parent(s) and guardian(s) to fulfil their financial obligations to enable the College in providing high quality teaching and learning experiences.

 Despite the College being a recipient of Australian and Victorian Government grants, the financial contribution of parent(s)/guardian(s) is still a necessity to reduce the expenditure gap of educating a child not supported by Government grants.
-To enable parents to clearly recognise the full extent of their financial commitment and obligation, the following guidelines are provided.
+To enable parents/guardians in recognising the full extent of their financial commitment and obligation, the following guidelines are provided: